Your Directors are pleased to present their report and financial statements for theyear ended 31st March 2021.

 Review of Economic Scenario and outlook

 In order to cater to the ever increasing consumption in the Indian Economy because ofthe inclusive nature of growth experienced in the last few years the leadership of theCountry has realised that the transportation sector has to be strengthened keeping in mindthe dependence of the country on imported fossil fuels.
-As a result Electrification ofIndian Railways has been able toattract top priority from the Government because of its direct and indirect benefits forthe country.
-As a result the sector has been able to achieve stupendous growth ingetting new routes electrified.
+Moving towards the 'Atmanirbhar'stance taken by the Government Electrification of Indian Railways has been able toattract top priority from the Government because of its direct and indirect benefits forthe country.
+As a result this sector has been able to achieve stupendous growth ingetting new routes electrified.
 Further the Government has also set a target of convertingthe Indian Railways into a 100% electrified service.

+The Government has adopted a holistic approach for reaping the benefits fromelectrification.
 This step of the Railways will help the country in saving preciousforeign exchange in two ways.
 The requirement of fossil fuels for ignition of the DieselLocos would come down and the cost of manufacturing fully new electric locos can beeffectively reduced because of comparatively lower investments in converting diesel toelectric.
-Further since the process would be indigenous the country would also register substantial savings in foreign exchange.
+Further since the process would be indigenous the country's 'Make in India'stance would also register substantial savings in foreign exchange.

 Opportunities and Threats

-A lot of emphasis is given to Railway Electrification in recent years with a view toreduce the Nation's dependence on imported petroleum based energy and to enhance thecountry's energy security with a vision of providing eco-friendly faster and energyefficient mode of transportation.
-During the last five years total 204 electrificationprojects consisting of 30964 RKM have been sanctioned by Government of India and keepingin mind the huge cost savings and considerablereduction in carbon foot print Indian Railway has identified electrification of all BGroutes as a mission area.
+A lot of emphasis is given to Railway Electrification in recent years with a view toreduce the Nation's dependence on imported petroleum based energy and to enhance thecountry's energy security with a vision of providing eco-friendly faster and energyefficient mode of transportation keeping in mind the huge cost savings and considerablereduction in carbon foot print Indian Railway has identified electrification of all BGroutes as a mission area.